 As a general rule, it's a bad idea to bring any type of hairdryer to Sweden because it's difficult to find a suitable converter because of their high power consumption.
 Instead, you can check if your accommodation in Sweden has one in the room or if not, just buy a cheap one locally.

 Buying the Right Power Adapter

-When it comes to buying a power adapter for international travel, especially when you're visiting more than one country on your trip, getting a universal adapter is really the way to go—but you'll still need to make sure you don't also need to get a converter depending on your appliance's voltage capacity.
+When it comes to buying a power adapter for international travel, especially when visiting more than one country on a trip, getting a universal adapter is really the way to go—but you'll still need to make sure you don't also need to get a converter depending on your appliance's voltage capacity.

 American outlets operate in essentially the same way except for that Type A outlets have two thin rectangular holes, and Type B outlets have an additional third round hole for the ground.
 Universal outlets allow you to convert Type A and B to Type C and F easily.